CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

 --version | Show the version of this application

 !!! note
-	* To display a description of the SPARQL Triggered Processor parameters, run `sparql-processor-agent --help`.
+	* To display a description of the SPARQL Trigger Processor parameters, run `sparql-processor-agent --help`.
 	* There are 3 ways you can provide a start time for the sensor queries.
 In descending order of precendence, these are:
 	* The token file provided as the tool's **state** parameter.
 	* The **sensors/token parameter** in the YAML configuration file.